What you'll learn studying Pre-Cytotechnology at UW-Platteville

-Study cell structure and function in order to provide physicians with preliminary diagnosis of diseases.
-Pre-Cytotechnology allows you to apply your skills in microscopy and staining techniques to determine aberrations in cellular structures.
-While cytotechnologists are often integral members of the healthcare team, they can also work as health educators, laboratory managers and administrators, or researchers in this job field, with demand expected to grow by 13%.*
+Discover the secrets of cell structure and function through the Pre-Cytotechnology program offered by the University of Wisconsin-Platteville Department of Biology.
+A pre-cytotechnology degree allows you to apply your skills in microscopy and staining techniques to determine aberrations in cellular structures, aiding in the diagnosis process.
+While cytotechnologists are often integral members of the healthcare team, they can also work as health educators, laboratory managers and administrators, or researchers in this growing field.

-UW-Platteville offers a three plus one articulation with the Madison College biotechnology program and the UW-Madison School of Cytotechnology and State Lab of Hygiene.
-You will need to complete three years of coursework at UW-Platteville for admission to these programs or other professional schools.
+UW-Platteville offers a three plus one (3+1) articulation with the UW-Madison School of Cytotechnology and State Lab of Hygiene.
+Pre-cytotechnologist degree requirements for students pursuing the 3+1 program include completing three years of coursework at UW-Platteville for admission to these programs or other professional schools.

 Outside the classroom, you can build on your experience through student clubs and organizations, or undergraduate research.
 Plus, we offer a wide variety of campus support programs like STEM Living Learning Communities and mentoring, which allow you to create a student experience unique to you and your goals.

 Cytotechnologists study cells from the human body to identify cellular changes that may indicate malignant or benign diseases and disorders.
 Cytotechnology helps healthcare professionals detect viral infections, bacterial infections, as well as cancers and other abnormal conditions.
 Pursuing this field of study will help you develop a variety of skills including the use of current technologies, observation techniques, scientific inquiry, and more.
 These skills will, in turn, prepare you for a variety of exciting roles.